vicelab/cen-sierra-pywr/README.md

 ### Software requirements

 General software requirements are as follows:
 1. [GLPK](https://www.gnu.org/software/glpk/) (version 4.65).
-The location of the 64-bit GLPK executable must be callable as `glpsol`; how this is done varies by operating system.
+The location of the 64-bit GLPK executable must be callable as `glpsol`.
-2. Python 3.8 (highest; Pywr does not work with version 3.9), 64-bit.
+2. Python 3.8.x, 64-bit.
+For Windows, this can be found at https://www.python.org/downloads/windows/.
-3. All Python package requirements found in `requirements.txt` in the root folder
+3. All Python package requirements found in `requirements.txt` in the root folder.

+See installation notes below for more detailed installation guidance.

 ### Input data
 Input data is not stored within this repository, though the preprocessing scripts needed to create the input data are.
 The location of the input data is defined as an environment variable.